My Father’s Boots

 women, bars and jazz clubs

-made up shore leave, as you sweated
+made up shore leave, as he sweated

 in engine rooms around the world?